The Flux of Time

 I went to a restaurant that serves ‘breakfast at any time’.
 So, I ordered French Toast during the Renaissance.

 Recently, I attended and spoke at the inaugural NewYorkComingOut Transgender Conference in Manhattan.
-During that conference, I sat in on one of the “I’m From Driftwood” workshop sessions to hear about the work and vision of Nathan Manske and his team as they traveled the country to record and share stories of members of the LGBTQ+ community.
-During that session, Nathan mentioned that they had their equipment, lights and cameras set-up for anyone who wanted to share a story.
+During that conference, I sat in on one of the “I’m From Driftwood” workshop sessions to hear about the work.
+And the vision of Nathan Manske and his team as they traveled.
+The country to record and share stories of members of the LGBTQ+ community.
+During that session, Nathan mentioned that they had their equipment.
+Lights, and cameras set-up for anyone who wanted to share a story.
 I spontaneously volunteered to share… a terrifying idea to think Savannah would be captured on film.
-My story involved the recent experience of moving from a diverse and progressive New York City to the more traditional and conservative South Carolina, and how I found an LGBTQ community more expansive than I had known previously.
+My story involved the recent experience of moving from a diverse.
+And progressive New York City to the more traditional and conservative South Carolina.
+And how I found an LGBTQ community more expansive than I had known previously.
 You can watch my story at ImFromDriftwood.org or on YouTube.com.

-When Nathan and Damian emailed that the video had been published, I couldn’t bring myself to click on the embedded link to watch it.
-I was excited to see how they edited and flowed my story, of course, but I couldn’t face seeing my… well… face (and voice and mannerisms).
+When Nathan and Damian emailed that the video had been published.
+I couldn’t bring myself to click on the embedded link to watch it.
+I was excited to see how they edited and flowed my story, of course, but I couldn’t face seeing me… well… face (and voice and mannerisms).
 I forwarded the link to the people I loved the most and asked them to watch it first.
 Their praise or criticism would tell me, in no uncertain terms, whether I should bother watching the video for myself.
-After everyone had watched the video and responded with kind and supportive words about the story and my telling of it, I was able to screw up the courage to view it.
+After everyone had watched the video and responded with kind and supportive words about the story.
+And my telling of it, I was able to screw up the courage to view it.